testing-library/native-testing-library-docs/docs/setup.md

 ## Setting up your project

-The RNTL API should work out of the box for most tests.
+The API should work out of the box for most tests.
 All of the snippets you'll find throughout the website work without any additional configuration assuming you use Jest and a moderately recent version of React Native.